-When did you find out you had made the team?
+When did you find out you had made the team for the Commonwealth Games?

 I think it was about a week after the English Championships, maybe early March or end of February, around that time.

-How was it returning to University after the event?
+How was it going back to university after competing in Australia?

 How do you prepare for competitions?